CrimsonWarpedcraft/BlocklyCraftX/src/main/js/readme.md

 # scriptcraft root directory
 This directory contains the following subdirectories...

 * lib - contains core scriptcraft modules and code.
 * modules - contains modules for use by others
 * plugins - contains plugins (modules which are automatically loaded and globally-namespaced at startup)
+* www - contains the blockly files to be served by ScriptCraftWebServer

 If you are a minecraft modder who wants to develop simple mods then the `plugins` location is where you should probably place your .js files.